oracle/graal/substratevm/JFR.md

 For example:
 https://github.com/graalvm/labs-openjdk-11/releases/download/jvmci-20.3-b06/labsjdk-ce-11.0.9+10-jvmci-20.3-b06-linux-amd64.tar.gz

+## Building a native image with JFR

+The JFR implementation is included at compile time via the flag:
+`-H:+FlightRecorder`

-## Testing the JFR code
+## Running tests from the jfr-tests repo

-Clone the graalvm-jfr-tests repo somewhere to be used in the -cp argument.
-Use a JDK 11 to compile into class files.
+Clone the https://github.com/rh-jmc-team/jfr-tests repo to be used in the -cp argument.
+Follow its readme to compile class files via Maven.

+Then compile the classes to a native image, for example:
 ```
-javac /path/to/graalvm-jfr-tests/flat/EventCommit.java

-mx clean
 mx build
-mx native-image --allow-incomplete-classpath "-J-XX:FlightRecorderOptions=retransform=false" --no-fallback -ea -cp /path/to/graalvm-jfr-tests/flat/ EventCommit
+mx native-image -H:+FlightRecorder --no-fallback -cp /path/to/jfr-tests/target/classes com.redhat.jfr.tests.event.TestConcurrentEvents
+./com.redhat.jfr.tests.event.testconcurrentevents
 ```

-See `/tmp` for a `my-recording...` jfr file
+See `/tmp` for the jfr file

 ## Logging

-The JFR implementation supports log levels via runtime flag:
+The JFR implementation supports log levels via the runtime flag:
 ```
 -XX:FlightRecorderLogging=<value>
 ```